 Future plans

 By means of case studies and root cause investigation of the disaster events, DMCC has achieved high-performance and accurate simulation facility to estimate the risks during the whole hazard lifecycle over the EGI-interoperable regional e-infrastructure.
 DMCC also demonstrated the effective collaboration model to incorporate end users, scientific groups, technical groups, infrastructure support group, user support groups and simulation facility in partner countries to accomplish the planned case studies by investigating the underlying causes.
 To extend DMCC collaborations to broader Asia countries with more various disaster types, DMCC has supported the formation of Disaster Mitigation Working Group at Asia Pacific Advanced Network (APAN, which has 17 Asian country members) in January 2016 and build up a new collaboration paradigm between EGI and APAN.
-Now the DMCC has enlarge the collaborations to India, Nepal, Sri Lanka and Korea. disaster
+Now the DMCC has enlarge the collaborations to India, Nepal, Sri Lanka and Korea.
+DMCC collaboration framework established a practical virtuous cycle to estimate disaster risks of similar future events while continuously improve the simulation model and services (from user experiences) by engagement of all necessary expert groups based on deeper understandings of the disasters.

 Regional and multidisciplinary collaborations are of essential importance to disaster mitigation development in Asia Pacific countries.
-The DMCC collaboration framework is extending this collaborations in both disaster types, the associated impact activities, cooperation groups and countries and the understandings to the sciences.
+The DMCC collaboration framework is extending these collaborations in disaster types, the associated impact activities, cooperation groups and countries and the understandings to the sciences.
 As an open collaboration, community or individual who can contribute to any of those fields is welcomed to join DMCC collaborations.
-More importantly, the collaboration framework would be extended distributedly in any type of collaborations in different areas supported by the regional e-Infrastructure.
+More importantly, the collaboration framework would be extended distributed in any type of collaborations in different areas supported by the regional e-Infrastructure.
 Through open science and open service paradigm, the DMCC collaborations would be sustainable and much valuable.
 Continuous investment to DMCC efforts is crucial to maintain the momentum and collaborations to move forward and benefit to not just Asia Pacific but also the rest of the world.